Account

 per watt

 The warranties for Trina Solar panels are nothing special.
 You get your standard 12-year product warranty and 25-year performance warranty.
 Bifacial modules get a 30-year output warranty.
-However, there has been an improvement in this regard lately.
-Vertex and Vertex S, the most modern models from Trina Solar, are promised to have a 15-year product warranty that can be extended to 25 years.
+Some models from Trina Solar can boast a 25-year product warranty.

 Degradation rate of Trina Solar panels is basically the same for all models: they lose 0.55% per year which gives you over 83.1% of rated power output in 25 years.
-It is slightly lower than the average numbers of 0.7%–0.8% in the industry, but brands Q CELLS, Panasonic, REC do much better.
+Some models reach a 0.4% degradation rate, keeping over 87% after 30 years, which is much better.
+It is slightly lower than the average numbers of 0.7%–0.8% in the industry, but premium high-quality brands Q CELLS, Panasonic, REC do much better.

 Apart from PV modules, Trina Solar produces solar trackers and batteries